EdgeVerve/oe-job-scheduler/README.md

 The **oe-job-scheduler** uses this function to schedule all unscheduled and enabled jobs available in a database table called **Job**.
 This happens on application startup.

-To prevent jobs getting scheduled multiple times in a clustered environment, the [**oe-master-job-executor**](http://evgit/oecloud.io/oe-master-job-executor) module is used to schedule the jobs. **oe-master-job-executor** also ensures that the *Job Sheduler* is restarted on another app-instance if the app-instance currently handling the scheduling goes down for any reason.
+To prevent jobs getting scheduled multiple times in a clustered environment, the [**oe-master-job-executor**](http://evgit/oec-next/oe-master-job-executor) module is used to schedule the jobs. **oe-master-job-executor** also ensures that the *Job Sheduler* is restarted on another app-instance if the app-instance currently handling the scheduling goes down for any reason.

-An overview of the implementation in the form of a function call-stack is available [here](http://evgit/oecloud.io/oe-job-scheduler/blob/master/JobScheduler.xlsx).
+An overview of the implementation in the form of a function call-stack is available [here](http://evgit/oec-next/oe-job-scheduler/blob/master/JobScheduler.xlsx).
 Mouseover on each function-block for additional details.

-<a name="Features"></a>
 ## Features
 The *Job Scheduler* has the following features -